code-smell/code-smell.github.io/_posts/2016-10-08-deploying-php-application-with-rocketeer.md

     Rocketeer Release 20161015175630.

 ## What's next

 Of course, this was only a simple example.
-There is nor a database nor a complex structure in this application .
-But it cleary shows that deploying with Rocketeer is quite easy.
+There isn't a database nor a complex structure in this application.
+But it clearly shows that deploying with Rocketeer is quite easy.
 Now it's up to you.